heitorPB/heitorPB.github.io/_posts/2020-04-07-bash-random-numbers.md

 language: [english]
 layout: post
 tags: [linux, random]
-title: Random numbers from /dev/urandom in Bash
+title: "Random numbers from /dev/urandom in Bash"
 ---

 In a GNU/Linux distributions, there are special files (`/dev/random` and